 Personal identity in relation to region and different views of Appalachia

-From Chapter 4, vol. 1, Labor, Wealth, and Commonwealth: poems (including the section on gandy dancing) and the short story by Marat Moore, "Because the Earth is Dark and Deep"
+From Chapter 4, vol. 1, Labor, Wealth, and Commonwealth: poems and the short story by Marat Moore, "Because the Earth is Dark and Deep"

 Chapter 5, vol. I, Nature and Progress, especially the poems in this chapter

-Poems by Frank X Walker and Patricia Johnson on handouts
+Poems by Frank X Walker on handouts and copies in BrightSpace

 James Still, "Heritage," vol. 2, p.
 741